HuiLin0220/huilin0220.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Ph.D.
-Candidate, iVPL lab, Departement of Electrical and Computer Engineering Northwestern University
+Candidate, iVPL lab
-I am Hui
+Department of Electrical and Computer Engineering Northwestern University